top of page

 Sep 8, 20238 min read

-Every 2 or 3 generations, when the memory dries up ... reason eclipses and other men spread evil again.
+Every two or three generations, when the memory dries up and the last witnesses of previous massacres disappear, reason eclipses and other men spread evil again. —Olivier Guez, French journalist.
+Author of The Disappearance of Josef Mengele

 jijorquera

-Progress (IV): COVID-19, Public Health Systems and Ponce de Leon
+Progress (IV), COVID-19, Public Health Systems, and Juan Ponce de Leon

 jijorquera